ava-labs/avalanchego/x/sync/README.md

 A server needs to have history in order to serve a change proof.
 Namely, it needs to know all of the database changes between two roots.
-If the server does not have sufficient history to generate a change proof, it will send a range proof instead.
+If the server does not have sufficient history to generate a change proof, it will send a range proof for the requested range at revision `new_root_hash` instead.
 The client will verify and apply the range proof.
 (Note that change proofs are just an optimization for bandwidth and speed.
 A range proof for a given key range and revision has the same information as a change proof from `old_root_hash` to `new_root_hash` for the key range, assuming the client has the key-value pairs